APCGitHub/Rets-Rabbit-Javascript-SDK/README.md

 ## Authentication
 The RR library exposes a method `auth()` which hits the OAUTH 2.0 endpoint to receive a new access token.
+By deafult this method stores the access_token in a localStorage key called 'access_token', but this can be configured.

 ```javascript
 var rrClient = new RetsRabbit({});